Md905908324/UnlinkMonadHackathon/README.txt

    The API listens on `http://localhost:3001` by default.

 5. **Fund agent wallet**
    Request testnet tokens for the `AGENT_MNEMONIC` address and send USDC to it.
-The agent never holds funds long–it immediately forwards them during processing.
+The agent never holds funds long—it immediately forwards them during processing.

 ### API endpoints
 See the `routes/` directory for full implementations.
 Some useful routes: